DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 Cons

-The newest technology in the broadband market, fiber-optic residential internet utilizes expensive high-speed cables made of fibers and glass that reach residents’ homes.
+The newest technology in the broadband market, fiber-optic residential internet, uses high-speed cables made of fibers and glass that reach residents’ homes.
 Commonly used in major cities, fiber internet offers an exceptional internet experience due to its incredibly high speeds and reliability.

-This type of wired internet is best for households with heavy internet usage, such as streaming 4K videos, online gaming, video conferencing and using multiple devices simultaneously.
-Fiber internet provides consistent and symmetrical upload and download speeds, which is beneficial for activities like uploading large files and live streaming.
+This type of wired internet is best for households with heavy internet usage, such as streaming 4K videos, online gaming, video conferencing, and using multiple devices simultaneously.
+Fiber internet provides consistent, symmetrical upload and download speeds, which are beneficial for activities such as uploading large files and live streaming.
 Fiber’s resilience to electromagnetic interference and severe weather conditions ensures a stable connection, making it ideal for remote work and other critical applications.

 DSL vs. Cable